 If the Model base is a rule-based

 For a rule-based model, the logic behind the score of a lead is more straightforward.
-The score of a lead is the sum of all the points associated with each rule the lead verifies and then the score is normalized between 0 and 100.
+The score of a lead is the sum of all the points associated with each rule the lead complies with.

 For example, if we have the following conditions: